TyDk25/TyDk25/README.md

 - :telescope: I’m working as a Data Analyst using Python, SQL and AWS.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on GeeksforGeeks and improve my skills with Python.

 ### :hammer_and_wrench: Languages and Tools :
 <div>